Flavienlsi/event-driven-automation/README.md

     D -->|When create_issue succeed| F(Assign Issue)
     E -->|When create_file succeed| G(Write into file)
 ```
 The metadata file is used to set the vars with their value and the orquesta script is used to run the actions.
-The metadata file is located in the [metadata-workflow.yaml](stackstorm/wazuh/actions/metadata-workflow.yaml) of this repository.
+Find the metadata workflow here [metadata-workflow.yaml](stackstorm/wazuh/actions/metadata-workflow.yaml)
-The orquesta script is located in the stackstorm/wazuh/actions/workflows/workflow-orchestra.yaml of this repository.
+Find the orquesta script here [workflow-orchestra.yaml](stackstorm/wazuh/actions/workflows/workflow-orchestra.yaml)

 ### Integration config in wazuh on the production environment